 In some cases, the amount of work required for a specific project may be above and beyond that of a developmental editor and may actually require a co-author or ghostwriter.

 My Rates & Process: When offering my services as a developmental editor, I do very little actual writing but rather restructure material and offer suggestions on content, or advise on how to do so.
-This is to maintain a clear division between editing and writing.
-Developmental editing is offered on an hourly basis: $125/hour
+This is to maintain a clear division between editing and ghostwriting/co-authoring.
+Developmental editing is offered on an hourly basis at $200/hour, with reduced rates available for long-term projects.
+Note that if you use my services for developmental editing, I will not be able to do the more refined types of editing such as copyediting and will refer you to one of my colleagues.

-Why You Might Need One: If you’re a strong writer and just want that second set of eyes after a first draft is complete to give your copy a thorough scan, a line editor may be what you need.
+Why You Might Need It: If you’re a strong writer and just want that second set of eyes after a first draft is complete to give your copy a thorough scan, a line editor may be what you need.
 With this type of editing, the editor looks at your copy under a virtual microscope, making sure the grammar is correct, ideas are clearly laid out, and thoughts flow smoothly.
-Rewrites may be suggested and the author’s voice is kept intact.
+Rewrites may be suggested and the changes made to keep the author’s voice consistent.
 Although grammar and punctuation are considered, the main purpose of the edit is to ensure that the overall manuscript works.

 My Rates & Process: After reviewing a sample of the overall manuscript, a flat rate is calculated based on the estimated number of hours the copy will require.
-An 80,000-word manuscript that requires average line editing would take roughly 40 hours to edit, for a total of $2800.
-Read another editor’s take on rates for editing books.
+An 80,000-word manuscript that requires average line editing would take roughly 20 hours to edit, for a total of $4,000.
+During the editing process, I compile a style guide that you receive at the end of the project.
+If we are simultaneously working on building your author platform, the style guide also includes blog and social media instructions.

-Why You Might Need One: Everyone — and I mean everyone — needs a copyeditor before a work is published.
-Just when you need it is another issue.
+Why You Might Need It: Everyone needs a copyeditor before a work is published.
+Just when you need one is another issue.
 If you consider your manuscript complete and just need to have it reviewed for general issues such as spelling, punctuation, etc., you’re ready for a copyeditor.
-At this stage, the editor does not offer feedback on plot holes or fact-checking, although those issues may be noted if they are egregious.
-It’s generally a good idea to have someone who has not worked on the manuscript in the previous stages to copyedit, as anyone who is already familiar with the copy may be too close to the work to review it with fresh eyes.
+At this stage, the editor does not offer feedback on plot holes or fact-checking, although those issues may be noted if they are egregious (or the editor can’t help herself from pointing them out).
+It’s generally a good idea to have someone who has not worked on the manuscript in the previous stages do the copyedit, as anyone who is already familiar with the copy may be too close to the work to review it with fresh eyes.

-Reviews final layout for mistakes, both those that previously existed and those that may have occurred during the layout process.
+What It Is: Reviewing the final manuscript layout for mistakes, both those that previously existed and those that may have occurred during the layout process.

 My Rates & Process: At this time, I no longer offer proofreading services.